 Person stressed with phone

-1. The ring should reflect how YOUR body is wired, not base your scores on population averages.
+1. The ring reflects how YOUR body is wired.

-2. Instead of just showing scores, the ring app should spot patterns and identify next steps.
+2. Instead of just showing scores, the ring explains your patterns and gives next steps.

-Medical research used to have the same problems.
-Then came a breakthrough: treatments should take your genetics into account.
-The best medical advice targets your unique biology, instead of what "should" work for the average person.
+The best medical advice targets your unique biology, including both your genetics and biometrics, instead of relying on what "should" work for the average person.

 And when it comes to smart rings for daily, non-medical use, adding genetics offers that same, much-needed precision.